islco/mo-django/README.md

 Cookiecutter templates can be installed directly from GitHub.
 Navigate to the directory where you want your project to be created and run:

     cookiecutter gh:istrategylabs/mo-django

-Navigate to your project and link it to github with:
+Answer the questions as you are prompted.
+Once the project has been generated, navigate to your project and link it to github with:

     git init
-    git remote add origin git@github.com:organization/project-name.git
+    git remote add origin git@github.com:organization/repo-name.git
     git commit -am 'Mo init'
-    git push
+    git push -u origin master

-Answer the questions as you are prompted.
-Write beautiful code.
+The project contains a README with instructions on how to get your Django project up and running.

+Go write beautiful code.